AaronSmothers/rust-embed/README.md

 A pure Rust implementation of text embedding algorithms using the all-MiniLM-L6-v2 model from Hugging Face.

+This is being built for us in Apple M architecture.
+Currently all M architecture from M1 forward is supported.
 ## Features

 - Integrates the all-MiniLM-L6-v2 model using rust-bert